MaterializeInc/materialize/doc/developer/design/20230602_default_privilees.md

 ## Open questions

-- Should we allow an `IN DATABASE` syntax?
-It would be convenient, but it might cause confusion on what to do with conflicting schema and database default privileges.
 - Should we allow users to modify the default owner privileges on an object?
 - `mz_aclitem` might not be the best type for the `privilege` column, because we won't know the actual grantor until the privilege is applied to some object.